CarsonScott/easydata/README.md

     >>> graph.get_key('p1', 'p2')
     >>> '(p1 p2)'

-The source and target objects' attributes are updated upon creation of a new link:
+The source and target objects' attributes are updated when a new link is created:

     >>> graph.get_attrs('p1')
     >>> {'x': 5, 'y': 6, 'sources': [], 'targets': ['p2'])